Opinion | The war in Ukraine is moving into a new phase. Biden and the West had better get ready.

 First, Putin claimed that trigger would be acceptance of Ukraine into NATO.
 Then he added the introduction of peacekeeping troops into western Ukraine.
 Then the transfer of Polish jets across the border, and then the shipment of defensive weapons.
 And then he moved the line again, declaring to young flight attendants bearing flowers that even economic sanctions against Russia were tantamount to war.

-It is as if Putin expects Americans to forget the body bags flown to Dover Air Force Base because of decades of Russian proxy wars fought over decades against U.S. soldiers.
+It is as if Putin expects Americans to forget the body bags flown to Dover Air Force Base because of decades of Russian proxy wars fought against U.S. soldiers.
 Simply put, an alliance that caves to Putin’s nuclear blackmail today would be forced to respond to his chemical weapons attacks tomorrow.
 Enough.

 2. Be disruptive: At the height of the Cold War, then-national security adviser Zbigniew Brzezinski observed, the Soviet Union was confined to playing a disruptive role in the world “by the nature of its one-dimensional power and by the character of nuclear weapons.”
 Russia upended international norms, Brzezinski noted, because it feared “being locked into the role of the junior partner in effect committed to the maintenance of the global status quo.”
 Almost 40 years later, little has changed.
 Putin threatens nuclear war, levels cities, commits war crimes and raises the specter of chemical weapons because the West rationally moves with caution to preserve the international order.